 In the early morning dew, we can often see the outline of the studs in our Newmar Mountain Aire.

 However you choose to locate the studs, it’s very important to find those areas of substantial support for TV wall mounts.
-You’ll want to be able to drill holes for the proper placement of the mount bracket, so locating a wall stud is the first order of business ahead of your installation.
+You’ll want to be able to drill holes for the proper placement of the mount bracket, so locating a wall stud is the first step ahead of your installation.

 How to Mount a TV in your RV

-Following are the steps to mount a TV in your RV.
-We’ll start right from the beginning with the choice of your mounting bracket and walk you through the basics of the process.
+The following steps outline how to mount a TV in your RV.
+We’ll start from the beginning, guiding you through the choice of your mounting bracket and the basics of the process.

 Choose Your Mounting Bracket

 The first step is to select a mounting bracket for your TV.
-There are a number of choices available here including fixed mounts, tilt mounts, articulating mounts, and full-motion mounts.
-The choice you make here primarily depends on how you want to be able to view your TV.
+There are a number of choices available here, including fixed mounts, tilt mounts, articulating mounts, and full-motion mounts.
+The choice you make here primarily depends on how you want to view your TV.

 Note: These are examples of the types of mounts available.
 Make sure to choose your TV mount based on the size and weight of your television.
 You may need to take note of the type of VESA mount (the most common standard) required for your specific television as well.